destrixapp/docs/docs/Extensions/Themes/Creating/Guidelines_archive_1.md

 search:
   exclude: true

+hide:
+  - navigation
 ---

+???+ warning "Outdated Guidelines"

+    These guidelines are no longer effective as of May 6, 2023.
+View the [updated guidelines here](Guidelines.md).

 # Theme Guidelines
 This page contains all the current guidelines that endorsed themes have to follow.
 Please note that themes are also expected to abide by the [Roblox Community Standards](https://en.help.roblox.com/hc/en-us/articles/203313410-Roblox-Community-Standards) and the [Roblox Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use).